ergoplatform/ergodocs/docs/dev/data-model/box.md

 ## Overview

 - A box is an **immutable object** which can only be created or removed.
 - A box is not simply a coin; it contains data, code and registers.
-Even more, there's nothing in the box but registers.
+Even more, there is nothing in the box but registers.
 - There are four predefined registers, with monetary value, protecting script, and an identifier of a transaction which created the box.
 - Because the data of the transaction that created the box is included, the box has unique contents and, therefore, a unique id.
 - Boxes are **first-class citizens** in the Ergo protocol.